CatTail/cattail.github.io/_posts/2019-11-29-how-to-benchmark-scala-backend-service.md

 Transfer/sec:      1.60MB
 ```

-When using 300 request per second to hit the service, P99 increase a lot.
+When using 300 requests per second to hit the service, P99 increase a lot.

 TODO(Chiyu): add a linear graph here

-Real time serving service is a CPU intensive application, we use [USE method](http://www.brendangregg.com/usemethod.html)
+Real-time serving service is a CPU intensive application, we use [USE method](http://www.brendangregg.com/usemethod.html)
- and `vmstat 1` to verify that CPU usage is saturation and can not handle this load, we need to scale out the service
- to match our requirement.
+ and `vmstat 1` to verify that CPU usage is saturation and can not handle this load, we need to scale out the service to match our requirements.

-### Multi host test
+### Multi-host test

-After scala out the service to 4 nodes, we also need to modify wrk2 benchmark script to distribute the traffic to
+After scala out the service to 4 nodes, we also need to modify wrk2 benchmark script to distribute the traffic to multiple hosts.
- multiple hosts.

 ```lua
 -- multi-host benchmark based on https://github.com/wg/wrk/blob/0896020a2a28b84b1150e9b60933b746fe1dc761/scripts/addr.lua